Altruism: Cross-cultural perspectives on altruism

 Cross-cultural perspectives on altruism show that how we view and experience helping others depends heavily on where we come from.
 In individualistic cultures, like many Western countries, acts of altruism often bring personal joy and satisfaction, as they align with values that emphasize individual achievement and self-fulfillment.
 On the other hand, in collectivist cultures, common in many Eastern societies, altruism is often seen as a responsibility to the group rather than a personal choice.
 This difference means that people in collectivist cultures might not feel the same personal happiness from helping others, as the act is more about fulfilling social obligations.
 Ultimately, these variations highlight how deeply cultural norms shape the way we approach and experience altruism.

 Scientific viewpoints

 Anthropology

+An old Homo erectus who survived for years without teeth probably through its group sharing their food is regarded as an early example of altruism.

 Marcel Mauss's essay The Gift contains a passage called "Note on alms".
 This note describes the evolution of the notion of alms (and by extension of altruism) from the notion of sacrifice.
 In it, he writes:

 Alms are the fruits of a moral notion of the gift and of fortune on the one hand, and of a notion of sacrifice, on the other.
 Generosity is an obligation, because Nemesis avenges the poor and the gods for the superabundance of happiness and wealth of certain people who should rid themselves of it.
 This is the ancient morality of the gift, which has become a principle of justice.
 The gods and the spirits accept that the share of wealth and happiness that has been offered to them and had been hitherto destroyed in useless sacrifices should serve the poor and children.

+Egyptian sacred text from the 2nd century BC states that a person must feed the hungry, give drink to the thirsty, and clothe the naked in order to have a peaceful passage to the afterlife.